ModAssert, an advanced assertion framework for C++

 Rich Booleans

 The examples above showed some Rich Booleans.
-Discussing the nearly 60 Rich Booleans would take too long, but I'll give an overview of the available ones.
+Discussing the more than 80 Rich Booleans would take too long, but I'll give an overview of the available ones.
 See the manual of the Rich Booleans package for a full description.

 License